Chitinous/ArduinoMemory/README.md

 Step 5

+--> Press the Yellow button for the Memory Mode
+--> Press the Red button for the Battle Mode
---> Play the game !
+--> Enjoy The Game !